Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Sapa Rice Fields in harvesting time

-Another great time to visit these terraced fields is May-June, although the weather might not be comfortable and your trip may face some inconvenience.
-In this period, the villagers would prepare for their only crop in the year, fill up the fields with rainwater, they call it the plunging water season.
-Every step is like a large mirror, shines bright like being overlaid with pearls and the whole region is a marvelous ink and wash drawing.
+Another great time to visit these terraced fields is May-June, although the weather might not be comfortable and your trip may be inconvenient.
+In this period, the villagers would prepare for their only crop in the year, fill up the fields with rainwater; they call it the plunging water season.
+Every step is like a large mirror, shines bright like being overlaid with pearls, and the whole region is a marvelous ink and wash drawing.
 The image of rice plants is absent, but the picturesque landscape remains.

-Fall is the busiest time in a year of both the locals here and the big fans of trekking.
-If you have chances to go through Khau Pha mountain road, you can see flocks of tourists rushing to Mu Cang Chai.
+Fall is the busiest time in the year for the locals and the big trekking fans.
+If you have a chance to go through Khau Pha mountain road, you can see flocks of tourists rushing to Mu Cang Chai.
 This is the best place to contemplate the beauty of terraced rice fields in Vietnam in harvesting time.
-The naturally comforting, sweet fragrance of ripe rice, and the laughter of the farmers would give you a relaxing atmosphere that makes you forget about the bustle of life.
+The naturally comforting, sweet fragrance of ripe rice and the laughter of the farmers would give you a relaxing atmosphere that makes you forget about the bustle of life.
 The fields in La Pan Tan Ward, Che Cu Nha Ward, De Xu Phinh Ward are the most well-known places in this town.
 They have been recognized as National Landscape Heritage.

 Spectacular terrace fields in Mu Cang Chai

 Visiting Mu Cang Chai in September, you can also participate in the Terraced Fields Festival, join the fairs and the Competition of making Banh Day (a round, sticky rice cake).
 If you dare, try tasting an exotic dish called fried grasshopper.
 Grasshoppers can be found at any time of the year, but harvesting time is when they are most commonly spotted.